Written by Nellie Griffin

 What is the criminal justice system, exactly, and what is its purpose?
 The criminal justice system serves a multifaceted role in society, primarily aimed at maintaining public order, ensuring justice, and upholding the rule of law.
 Its core purpose revolves around the prevention and punishment of criminal behavior, which is critical for the stability and safety of communities.
 Additionally, the system is responsible for rehabilitating offenders, offering them opportunities for reform and reintegration into society.

 By balancing these goals, the criminal justice system strives to protect citizens, provide fair legal proceedings, and foster a safer environment for all.
-This fundamental understanding of purpose of the criminal justice system is essential for any student pursuing a career in related fields, as it shapes the framework within which they will operate professionally.
+This fundamental understanding of the purpose of the criminal justice system is essential for students pursuing related fields because it shapes the framework within which they may eventually operate professionally.
+In practical terms, this purpose is often discussed through four priorities: public safety, due process, accountability, and rehabilitation.

 Protecting Society and Maintaining Order